 See the popular train travel routes (departing from Guangzhou East Station) below to get some travel ideas for planning trips in China:

-Bullet trains: Of Guangzhou's four bullet train stations, its C-class train is the best for quick access to/from the Tianhe and central Guangzhou area and southern Shenzhen and Hong Kong.
+Bullet trains: Of Guangzhou's four bullet train stations, its high-speed trains are the best for quick access to/from the Tianhe and central Guangzhou area and southern Shenzhen and Hong Kong.

 The fast train to Luohu, Shenzhen is the busiest route by far and one of the busiest in the whole country.

-Frequent: There are about 64 D-trains running daily to Shenzhen Railway Station from 06:30 to 22:45.
+Frequent: There are about 50 high-speed trains running daily to Shenzhen Railway Station from 06:00 to 22:31.
 There is a train every 15 to 30 minutes, and it takes about 1 hour and 12 minutes.
-Another 21 D-trains leave from Guangzhou Railway Station that is 10 kilometers away and stop at the station on their way to Shenzhen Station.
-A train departs from that station every 30 to 45 minutes, so D-class trains leave Guangzhou East for Shenzhen about every 12 minutes or so.

 Efficient between Hong Kong/Shenzhen and Guangzhou: Considering the speed, convenience, flexibility, and ticket prices, taking a high-speed train to the Luohu border crossing can be the most efficient and comfortable way for a tourist to go to Hong Kong and southern Shenzhen at present.
 The trains leave as frequently as every 8 minutes during rush hours.